jpf/okta-oidc-beta/README.md

 standard.

 **Note:** This code pulls from the URL directly.
-It should really be discovering that URL from the `.well-known` URL endpoint that is used for discovery.
+It should really be discovering that URL from the `.well-known/openid-configuration` URL endpoint that is used for discovery.

     def fetch_jwt_public_key(base_url=None):